Blog

 Selenium has been the most widely used test automation tool for years.
 While it's still at the top of the list, other tools are catching up to Selenium.
 Automated test tools are flooding the market as the importance of automation increases.
 They help software companies churn out high-quality releases faster than before.

 But with so many tools of automation testing out there, however, it can be difficult to choose the right one — or even know where to start.
-That’s why we’ve put together this simple and straightforward guide for choosing an automation testing tool.
+That’s why I’ve put together this simple and straightforward guide for choosing an automation testing tool.

-Related Webinar: The Future of Testing: A Conversation About the Use of AI and ML
+Back to topRelated Webinar: The Future of Testing: A Conversation About the Use of AI and ML

-10 Best Automated Testing Tools
+My 10 Best Automated Testing Tools

 The following is a list to help familiarize you with the available automation testing tools.

-The best automation tools for testing include:
+The best automation tools for testing, in my opinion, include:

 1. Appium